ROCm/rocm-install-on-linux/docs/install/3rd-party/stanford-megatron-lm-install.rst

 To install Stanford Megatron-LM on ROCm, you have the following options:

 - :ref:`Use the prebuilt Docker image <using-docker-with-stanford-megatron-lm-pre-installed>` **(recommended)**
-- :ref:`Build your own docker image <build-stanford-megatron-lm-rocm-docker-image>`
+- :ref:`Build your own Docker image <build-stanford-megatron-lm-rocm-docker-image>`

 .. _using-docker-with-stanford-megatron-lm-pre-installed: